Bound (1996 film): Sex scenes

 The sex scenes were choreographed by feminist writer and sex educator Susie Bright.
 The Wachowskis were fans of Bright and sent her a copy of the script with a letter asking her to be an extra in the film.
 Bright loved the script, particularly as it was about women unapologetically having and enjoying sex.
 Disappointed by the lack of description in the sex scenes, she offered to be a sex consultant for the film, and they accepted.
 The main sex scene, set in Corky's apartment, was filmed in one long shot.
 The Wachowskis believed that the continuous shot would be more realistic than several shots edited together.
 Although it was intended to be a closed set, there were actually many people present, moving the walls of the set in order to allow full movement of the camera around the actors.

 Bright appeared as Jesse, the woman Corky tries to talk to in the bar.
 Comedian Margaret Smith played Jesse's girlfriend and the extras in the bar scene were Bright's friends—"real life San Francisco dykes".

 Music

 The film score was written and conducted by Don Davis, who would later collaborate with the Wachowskis on The Matrix Trilogy.
 The film features the songs "I Never Loved a Man the Way I Love You" by Aretha Franklin, "Hallelujah I Love Her So" by Ray Charles, "She's a Lady" by Tom Jones, and "Hopeless Faith" by the riot grrl band The Hail Marys.

 Release

+The film premiered at the 53rd Venice International Film Festival on August 31, 1996, and was screened at the 1996 Toronto International Film Festival in September.
+It was released theatrically in the United States on October 4, 1996, by Gramercy Pictures, showing in 261 theaters.
+It closed after three weeks.
+It opened in the United Kingdom on February 28, 1997.